Nobody ever said money was simple.

 The Stafford loan further breaks down into subsidized and unsubsidized.

-To get a subsidized loan you'll need to demonstrate a financial need.
-Subsidized loans are intended for students who have the quality of their education threatened by hardship.
+To get a subsidized student loan you'll need to demonstrate a financial need to the Department of Education.
+Subsidized student loans are intended for students who have the quality of their education threatened by hardship.
 The government picks up the interest on a subsidized loan while you're still in school.

 Conversely, anyone is eligible for an unsubsidized loan.